-The consolidated financial statements comprise the financial statements of IMF (Australia) Ltd ("IMF", "the Company" or "Parent") and its subsidiary Financial Redress Pty Limited (formerly Insolvency Litigation Fund Pty Limited) ("the Group") as at 30 June each year.
+The consolidated financial statements comprise the financial statements of IMF (Australia) Ltd ("IMF", "the Company" or "the Parent") and its subsidiaries Financial Redress Pty Limited (formerly Insolvency Litigation Fund Pty Limited), Bentham Holdings Inc. and Bentham Capital LLC ("the Group") as at 30 June each year.

-The financial statements of the subsidiary are prepared for the same reporting period as the Company, using consistent accounting policies.
+The financial statements of the subsidiaries are prepared for the same reporting period as the Company, using consistent accounting policies.

-In preparing the consolidated financial statements, all intercompany balances and transactions, income and expenses and profit and losses resulting from intra-group transactions have been eliminated in full.
+In preparing the consolidated financial statements, all intercompany balances and transactions, income and expenses and profits and losses resulting from intra-group transactions have been eliminated in full.

-The Parent's investment in the subsidiary is measured at cost in the separate financial statements of the Parent entity less any impairment charges.
-Dividends received from subsidiaries are recorded as a component of other revenues in the Statement of Comprehensive Income of the Parent, and do not impact the recorded cost of the investment.
+The Parent's investment in the subsidiaries are measured at cost in the separate financial statements of the Parent less any impairment charges.
+Dividends received from subsidiaries are recorded as a component of other revenues in the Statement of Comprehensive Income of the Parent and do not impact the recorded cost of the investment.